xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 ### Phase 3: Dependency propagation

 - Obtain the internal Gradle project dependency graph.
-- Implement propagation rules.
+- Implement the minimum-version dependency-selection rule.
-- Add tests for direct, transitive, `api`, and runtime dependency changes.
+- Add tests for direct, transitive, `api`, implementation, and shaded dependency changes.

 ### Phase 4: Controlled publishing

 - Limit staging publication to selected projects and the BOM.
-- Persist the selected plan.
+- Persist the selected plan and promote it to published state only after deployment.
 - Add a release CI workflow with protected credentials.
 - Verify staged and deployed artifact sets.